javierriveracastro/betteroll-swade/README.md

 ## Integrations

-* **Dice so Nice:** This module supports using a different theme for the damage dice when you are using Dice so Nice.
+* **Dice So Nice:** This module supports using a different theme for the damage dice when you are using Dice so Nice.
 You can select it in the module settings (see above)
 * **Dice Tray:** If Dice Tray is enabled, better rolls will use it's modifier box in addition to all other options.

 ## Known incompatibilities